manymoments/manymoments.github.io/_posts/2021-10-16-the-ideal-state-machine-model-multiple-clients-and-linearizability.markdown

 For a client command, let's define its linearization point as:
 1. **Type 1**: If the Primary sends the command to the Backup then the time it sends is the linearization point.
-2. **Type 2**: Otherwise, the Primary crashed before sending the command so define the linearization point as the time the Backup executes the command.
+2. **Type 2**: Otherwise, the Primary crashed before sending the command to the Backup so define the linearization point as the time the Backup executes the command.

 Observe that these points are indeed between the client request and the response and that this definition captures all cases.